acep-aedg/aedg-metadata-sandbox/README.md

-# AEDG Metadata
+# Metadata Sandbox

-To create Frictionless metadata for the Alaska Energy Data Gateway
+Testing methods of creating Frictionless and Open Energy Metadata for the Alaska Energy Data Gateway

+This repository uses Jupyter Notebooks to explore creating metadata from a template CSV file and stashing elements in YAML registry files.
+None of this code is used in production.
+Each notebook approches the problem in a different way.

-## how I set-up
+## Set-up

+This repository was set-up using the `uv` package manager as a way of exploring that as well.

 ``` shell
 uv init